 Give your fridge or office a splash of color and personality and use your button collection to create your own magnets, bookmarks, and thumbtacks.
 These are fun to make for yourself or to give as gifts.

 The process is very simple, and all you need is a strong glue, a few buttons and something to glue them to.

 - Magnets: Buy magnets at the craft store or remove them from old fridge magnets you no longer want.
 Glue buttons on the front.

-- Bookmarks: Glue buttons on the closed end of large plastic paper clips and you them to hold our spot in books.
+- Bookmarks: Glue buttons on the closed end of large plastic paper clips and use them to hold your spot in books.

 - Thumbtacks: Pretty up flat-headed pushpins by gluing buttons on the face.
 It also gives you more room to grip the tack, and super glue works best.